SarkarPriyanshu/codingal_Assessment/README.md

 You don’t have to ever use `eject`.
 The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
 However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.

+### `npm run compile:sass`

+**Note: this is a added script to compile sass into css file!**

+It simply compile the sass into css which is attached to index.js.

+All the basic setting are in base folder inside Sass file,typography is inside typography file inside Sass/base folder.The styling related to a component is created seperately so we can find a particular styling easily.

+you can start the compilation using npm run compile:sass command.

 ## Learn More

 You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).